-Workforce housing in most circumstances is only going to be acceptable and profitable for developers, by their standards, when undertaken on a large scale or as part of a larger development project.
+Workforce and/or affordable housing in most circumstances is only going to be acceptable and profitable for developers, by their standards, when undertaken on a large scale or as part of a larger development project.
 The City is working to encourage workforce housing developments in the last remaining sections of the city's undeveloped developable land (mainly in the Gateway Mixed Use Districts).
-Development of workforce housing may largely be incentivized by allowing zoning variances on setbacks and height in exchange for developers designating a certain yet-to-be-determined percentage of units as affordable and/or workforce housing.
+Development of workforce and/or affordable housing may largely be incentivized by allowing zoning variances on setbacks and height in exchange for developers designating a certain yet-to-be-determined percentage of units as workforce and/or affordable housing.
 The goal of these variances would be to increase density and promote more affordable/accessible rates.
-The current Zoning Board is exploring changes to the zoning ordinance that will encourage more set-aside units at 80% AMI for affordable housing.